pippinbarr/cart263/guides/git-cheatsheet.md

 Go `File > Clone Repository...` and either select the desired repository from the list or paste in the URL for the repository (e.g. `https://www.github.com/pippinbarr/cart263/`)

-#### Atom
+#### VS Code

-Open the command palette with `Command-Shift-P` and type `clone` to bring up the `GitHub: Clone` command.
+Open the command palette with `Command-Shift-P` and type `clone` to bring up the `Git: Clone` command.
 Execute the command and follow the instructions, pasting in the URL for your repository in the "Clone from" field.

 #### Command line